MicrosoftDocs/bot-docs/articles/dotnet/create-messages.md

 ## Message attachments

-The `Attachments` property of a message activity can be used to send and receive simple media attachments (e.g., image, audio, video, file) and rich cards.
+The `Attachments` property of a message activity can be used to send and receive simple ~/media attachments (e.g., image, audio, video, file) and rich cards.
 For details, see [Add attachments to messages](~/dotnet/add-attachments.md).